CornellDataScience/education-blogs/_posts/2022-04-14-time-series.md

 ### Exponential Smoothing

 Exponential smoothing has motivated some of the most successful forecasting models.
 The idea is that recent examples are weighted averages of previous observations, with the weights decaying exponentially as the observations get older.
-Generally, there are several different types of exponential smoothing, but we will focus on two: simple exponential smoothing (SES), and Holt-Winters.
+Generally, there are several different types of exponential smoothing, but we will focus on two: **simple exponential smoothing (SES)**, and **Holt-Winters**.

 #### Simple Exponential Smoothing